The Truth About Online Gambling – 15 Things You May Not Know But Should

 Don’t get me wrong.
 Free money is great, and you can still come out ahead when using a casino bonus.
-But that bonus doesn’t give you better odds of walking away a winner at all.
+But that bonus doesn’t necessarily give you better odds of walking away a winner at all.

-Most people misunderstand how casino games work.
+Many people misunderstand how online casino games work.
 They assume that the casinos are able to manipulate the results behind the scenes in order to guarantee their profits.
 You might remember a scene in the movie Casablanca where Rick has his croupier rig the game so that a particular player could win a certain amount of money.

 The house gets its edge by paying out winnings at less than the odds of winning.

 I’ll use roulette as an example since we were just discussing it in the context of Casablanca.